wcm-io-caravan/caravan-rhyme/README.md

     // but again that resource is only actually fetched when you call a method on the resource Item foo = itemResource.getState();

-    // You can call another method on the same instance without any resource being fetched twice List<Item> relatedToFoo = itemResource.getRelatedItems()
+    // You can call another method on the same instance (without any resource being fetched twice),
+    // and use stream operations fo fetch multiple resources with a simple expression.
+    List<Item> relatedToFoo = itemResource.getRelatedItems()
         .map(ItemResource::getState)
         .collect(Collectors.toList());